structurizr/java/docs/deployment-diagram.md

 A Deployment diagram allows you to illustrate how containers in the static model are mapped to infrastructure at deployment time.
 It's based upon the [UML deployment diagram](https://en.wikipedia.org/wiki/Deployment_diagram).

+> Note: this page describes a feature that is not available to use with Structurizr's Free Plan.
+You can, however, render Deployment diagrams using the [PlantUMLWriter](plantuml.md).

 ## Example

 As an example, a Deployment diagram for the live environment of a simplified, fictional Internet Banking System might look something like this.
 In summary, it shows the deployment of the Web Application and the Database, with a secondary Database being used for failover purposes.